Put Us On Your Nice List!

 Ulcerative colitis and Crohn’s disease

 Ulcerative colitis and Crohn’s disease are two types of inflammatory bowel disease (IBD).
-Ulcerative colitis causes ulcers (sores) to develop in the lining of the rectum and colon.
+UC causes ulcers (sores) to develop in the lining of the rectum and colon.
 Crohn’s disease causes inflammation of the GI tract.
 Both Crohn’s disease and ulcerative colitis can cause bloody diarrhea and abdominal pain, but the two are different diseases.

 Peritonitis and ascites

 The peritoneum is a thin membrane that covers the internal organs and lines the cavity of the abdomen.
 Peritonitis is a condition characterized by inflammation of the peritoneum.
-Peritonitis often develops as the result of an infection, but lupus may also cause inflammation of the peritoneum.
+It often develops as the result of an infection, but lupus may also cause inflammation of the peritoneum.

 Inflammation from lupus can also cause fluid to accumulate in the abdominal cavity.
 This condition, known as ascites, can cause severe abdominal pain, tenderness of the belly, nausea, vomiting, fever, and the lack of bowel movements.
 Ascites may also be the result of infection, liver disease, pancreatitis, cancer, or other conditions.